robusta-dev/krr/README.md

 - `json`
 - `yaml`
 - `pprint` - data representation from python's pprint library
-- `csv_export` - export data to a csv file in the current directory
+- `csv` - export data to a csv file in the current directory

 To run a strategy with a selected formatter, add a `-f` flag: